Savoy moving forward with hiring full-time fire chief

 SAVOY — The village of Savoy will begin looking for a full-time fire chief.

-The village board Wednesday directed village Administrator Christopher Walton to move forward with the search and hiring proceses for a full-time chief.
+The village board this week directed village Administrator Christopher Walton to move forward with the search and hiring processes for a full-time chief.

 Village President John Brown said there is $95,000 budgeted for the fire chief position in the current fiscal year, which began May 1.